-There is the “always develop on master” tribe, who attest that branches are evil and anything other than working on master means you aren’t doing continuous integration, which makes you evil.
+There is the “always develop on main” tribe, who attest that branches are evil and anything other than working on main means you aren’t doing continuous integration, which makes you evil.

 There is the “do all your work on branches” tribe, who attest that each developer should create a new branch for each piece of work and merge it back when the piece of work is complete, possibly via a pull request (because code review).

 There is the “branch per environment” tribe, who feel that it’s easier to manage the flow of parallel and independent development streams throughout their pipeline if each environment is versioned independently.

 There is the “branch per release” tribe, who value the ability to have some of the team test and refine the current release while the rest of the team are working on the next piece of work.